 Stage 1: Conduct a feasibility study to analyze the current machines and production process.
-This is a high level study to determine capital planning budgets.
 The primary goal was to help the client determine whether to pursue the project and identify what we don’t know about the processes or systems involved.
-The output of stage 1 is a fixed fee proposal to complete detailed design in stage 2.
+The output of stage 1 was a fixed fee proposal to complete detailed design in stage 2.

-Stage 2: During this stage we worked with the project stakeholders on the client side including management, equipment operators, quality control and safety to detail the project scope and design criteria.
-Because of the dangerous nature of the product being inspected it was critical to have the client’s subject matter experts involved at all stages to ensure we weren’t going down design paths that were unworkable due to safety risks.
-Tusk had to create completely new methods to perform tasks that have industry standard solutions.
-The product our system was inspecting has properties that make many of these typical solutions dangerous or unworkable and we had to develop new technology, reinvent the wheel.
+Stage 2: Due to the dangerous nature of the product being inspected it was critical to have the client’s subject matter experts involved at all stages.
+This ensured the proposed design paths couldn’t lead to any unforeseen safety risks.
+Tusk had to create completely new methods to perform the necessary tasks, for which industry standard solutions would have been too dangerous.
+The product our system was inspecting had properties that make many of these typical solutions dangerous or unworkable.
+To successfully complete the project Tusk had to develop new technology and reinvent the wheel.